katherinewadge-berrospi/Project1/README.md

 ## Introduction

 ### Audience:
 Women's Lacrosse is an informative website aimed at exposing the great sport to a wider audience.
 It raises awareness of its rich history and how the sport has evolved over centuries.

 ### Client side:
-This site is easy to use with clear sections and a fixed navigation bar so they can easily go between pages.
-It uses simple yet flexible layouts that works on all devices.
-A consistent colour scheme and simple font design draws in the readerwhilst not distracting from the information.
+This site is easy to use with clear sections and a fixed navigation bar so they can easily move between pages.
+It uses simple yet flexible layouts that work on all devices.
+A consistent colour scheme and simple font design draws in the reader whilst not distracting from the information.
 There is also a form where client users can upload their information and we provide a service to look for a local team suited to their needs.

 ## Features